Orange-Murker/esp32-laser-tag/docs/api.md

 ### Status update

-A POST request to `/embedded/{token}` should adhere to the below spec.
+A POST request to `/embedded/{token}` should adhere to the below spec where kill is optional.
-The response body will be empty, and should be ignored.

 ```ts
 export class StatusUpdateDto {